Eileen-Cai/capstone_project/README.md

 Dataset can be found on Huggingface [hate_speech_offensive](https://huggingface.co/datasets/tdavidson/hate_speech_offensive)
 ## Project Roadmap <a name="roadmap"></a>
 ### Exploratory Data Analysis <a name="eda"></a>
-- Perform text processing to remove stop words and tokenize tweets.
-- Perform bag of words vectorization.
+- Check the shape and data structure.
+- Check for null values and duplicated rows.
+- Most common words/phrases associated with each class.
 - Distribution of tweet counts per classification category (hate speech, offensive language, neither).
-- Most common words/phrases associated with each class.
 - Co-occurrence analysis to identify correlations between hate speech and offensive language.

-Data quality concerns: Although efforts have been made to ensure the accuracy of the data, it is important to acknowledge that annotations are subjective opinions provided by individual annotators.
-As such, there may be variations in classifications between annotators.
+### Preprocessing <a name="pre"></a>
+- Train / Test Split
+- Correct class imbalance by re-sampling
+- Perform text processing via Count Vectorization
 ### Model Development <a name="develop"></a>
-- Split the dataset into training and testing sets for model evaluation purposes.
-- Perform Logistic Regression and KNN to compare model performances.
+- Perform base Logistic Regression
+- Perform base Decision Tree Classifier
+- Perform base KNN Classifier
+- Evaluate performances of the base models
 ### Model Interpretation <a name="interpret"></a>
 ### Model Deployment <a name="deploy"></a>
 ### User Interface Development <a name="uid"></a>